KhronosGroup/glTF/specification/README.md

 #### Programs

 GLSL shader programs are stored in the asset's `programs` property.
-This property is a dictionary containing one or more named objects, one for each program.
+This property contains one or more named objects, one for each program.

 Each shader program includes an `attributes` property, which specifies the vertex attributes that will be passed to the shader, and the properties `fragmentShader` and `vertexShader`, which reference the files for the fragment and vertex shader GLSL source code, respectively.